-Best Car To Buy 2021 focuses not on enthusiasts' pursuits but on the everyday, workaday heroes that best get us around to our myriad interests and purposes.
-We look to a car that balances value, fuel efficiency, safety, interior spaciousness, quality, design, and driving dynamics.
+Best Car To Buy 2022 focuses not on enthusiasts' pursuits but on the workaday heroes that best get us around to our myriad interests and purposes.
+We look to a car that balances value, efficiency, safety, interior spaciousness, quality, design, and driving dynamics.
 We exclude cars that cost more than $50,000.
 The winner doesn't need to be good at each of those things—it needs to be great.

 MORE: Follow all our Best Car To Buy 2022 news as we name a winner

 A look back at previous winners provides inspiration and a frame of reference.
-These are winners we stand by today as we look toward the announcement of our tenth annual Best Car To Buy.
+These are winners we stand by today as we look toward the announcement of our 11th annual Best Car To Buy on January 3, 2022.